Adaptive Canonicalization with Application to Invariant Anisotropic Geometric Networks: Extended Related Work

-\paragraph{Symmetry Adaptation for Pretrained Models via Canonicalization.} The recent work \citep{mondal2023equivariant} addresses symmetry adaptation in large-scale networks by learned canonicalization before input is processed by a pretrained network.
-Therefore, it can convert pretrained deep networks to handle symmetry, bypassing the need to redesign or retrain the network.
-However, the canonicalization mapping itself is not continuous, and misalignments between canonical forms and the pretrained model's priors can still limit effectiveness.
-In addition, it is important to note that its canonical form is determined by the canonicalizer's internal objective and (potentially) supplemented with dataset priors.
-In contrast, our adaptive canonicalization based on prior maximization adapts the canonicalization to the downstream predictor by explicitly selecting, for each input, the transformation that maximizes the predictive confidence of the prediction model for inference.
-Another recent extension of canonization work \citep{singhal2025test} explores a set of transformations at test time and uses the scoring functions of large pre-trained foundation models like CLIP \citep{radford2021learning} or SAM \citep{kirillov2023segment} to select the most ``canonical'' representation upon which downstream inference is performed.
-Note that the work in \cite{singhal2025test} does not involve any network retraining, uses the foundation models as is, and performs canonicalization entirely at inference by optimizing over transformations.
+Another recent extension of canonicalization, \citep{singhal2025test} , explores a set of transformations at test time and uses the scoring functions of large pre-trained foundation models like CLIP \citep{radford2021learning} or SAM \citep{kirillov2023segment} to select the most ``canonical'' representation upon which downstream inference is performed.
+Note that the work in \cite{singhal2025test} does not involve network retraining, uses the foundation models as is, and performs canonicalization entirely at inference by optimizing over transformations.
 While it achieves strong empirical performance, its canonicalization mapping is not guaranteed to be continuous, and in fact, continuity is not discussed.
-Therefore, small input changes could cause abrupt switches in the selected canonical view.
+Therefore, small input changes may cause abrupt switches in the selected canonical view.

 A related line of work is inverse transformation search \citep{schmidt2024tilt}, which also performs test-time optimization over transformations to exploit invariances.
 Their method focuses on the standard action of the special linear group on images (rotations, scalings, and shear transformations), i.e., purely group-based symmetries, and similar to \cite{singhal2025test}, does not address continuity.
 In addition, their method does not train the model simultaneously with the canonicalization.
 While their energy-induced confidence is similar to our prior-maximization formulation in the classification setting, it does not lead to a continuity guarantee.
 In contrast, our work rigorously develops sufficient conditions on the canonicalizer for the canonicalized network to be continuous and have a universal approximation property.
 Specifically, our one-vs.-all setting is a different type of energy that does lead to continuous end-to-end classifiers.